 Wheeling your way around Chaucer House Portsmouth

-The Chaucer House student accommodation is well-connected to the entire city via excellent means of public transport, with the nearest bus stations right across the street.
+The student accommodation brought to you by Studentpad Portsmouth is well-connected to the entire city via excellent means of public transport, with the nearest bus stations right across the street.
 Even the train stations of Portsmouth and Southsea are 5-minutes' walk away.
 It makes it easy to travel even beyond the city limits.